bricedeganahl/fotofox-rails-task/README.md

-# Rails Programming Task
+# Fotofox Rails Programming Task

-### In order to be considered for a Rails position, you must complete the following steps.
+### In order to be considered for a Fotofox developer position, you must complete the following task.
-*Note: This task should take no longer than 1-2 hours at the most to complete.*
+*Note: This task should take no longer than 1 hour at the most to complete.*

 ### Prerequisites

-- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/) and [MiniTest](http://guides.rubyonrails.org/testing.html) knowledge.
+- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/).
+- You'll need a basic knowledge of [Heroku](https://www.heroku.com/) platform.
 - You will need to have [Ruby on Rails](http://www.rubyonrails.org/) installed to complete this task.

 ## Task

-- Fork this repository.
-- Create a *source* directory.
+- Create a public repository
-- In the *source* directory, scaffold a simple Rails 4 web app that models a credit card charge.
+- In that repository, scaffold a simple Rails 5 web app that models a credit card charge.
 JSON data structure below:

 ```
   {